NLnetLabs/rpki-doc/source/krill/getting-started.rst

 Configuration
 -------------

-The first step is to choose where you data directory is going to live and to create it.
+The first step is to choose where your data directory is going to live and to create it.
 In this example we are simply creating it in our home directory.

 .. code-block:: bash